The Twisted Sister History: Once an S.M.F., Always an S.M.F.!

 "Look like women, talk like men, play like mother@#$%'ers!"

 After A.J.'s funeral the remaining members of Twisted Sister announced that they were coming to the end of the road.
 They performed two shows in Pero's honor, in Las Vegas (in May) and New Jersey (in June), with Mike Portnoy filling in on drums at both concerts.
 The Vegas gig was recorded for release as a live album/video, and the Jersey date was a benefit show to raise money for A.J.'s family.
-Twisted Sister already had a number of European festival gigs and other 2016 shows booked prior to A.J.'s death, which they plan to honor before they officially close the Twisted curtain for good. .
+Twisted Sister already had a number of European festival gigs and other 2016 shows booked prior to A.J.'s death, which they honored before they officially closed the Twisted book for good. .

 The Twisted Movie!

-Twisted fans will get one last memento from the band in 2016 - the long awaited documentary film We Are Twisted F***ing Sister!, which has been racking up raves on the film festival circuit since 2014, finally received its long overdue DVD/Blu-Ray release in February.
-Director Andrew Horn received full support from the members of Twisted Sister during the making of this documentary, sitting down with him for hours of interviews and providing unprecedented access to Twisted's memorabilia and video archives.
+Twisted fans got one last memento from the band in 2016 - the long awaited documentary film We Are Twisted F***ing Sister!, which started racking up raves on the film festival circuit in 2014, was finally released on DVD/Blu-Ray in February.
+Director Andrew Horn received full support from the band members during the making of this documentary, sitting down with him for hours of interviews and providing unprecedented access to Twisted's memorabilia and video archives.
 We Are Twisted F***ing Sister! is a fascinating in-depth look at the band's formative period and their ten-year struggle to escape the tri-state club scene and it's required viewing for all SMF's!

 "We Are Twisted F***ing Sister!" trailer